 This planning can mean that you may eat through more “snack” foods as you are waiting for the meal to be ready to eat.

 There are not many quality options for cold soaking containers that feature screw top lids.
-There are some ways to use free containers also but these tend to be one use and not multi-function.
+There are some ways to use free containers also but these tend to be one use and not multi-function, so what is a cold soaking jar?

 These options below are able to be used for cold or hot use which allows for boiling water and other things from campfires if you should want or need warm foods.